hathix/interactive-mac-installer/README.md

 ## Todos

-* Make the tool actually install stuff and not do a dry run
 * Use brew cask list to hide the apps you've already installed (to make this idempotent)
+* Install brew and node stuff too